Disease/Disorder

 At different disease stages

-• Phase 2: Rotational ROM with abduction and flexion.
-Increase strength training (avoid pressing exercises) and advance as tolerates.
+| 2 | Rotational ROM with abduction and flexion.
+Increase strength training (avoid pressing exercises) and advance as tolerated. | |

 Coordination of care

 It is important to coordinate care between surgeons, radiologists, physiatrists, therapists, and the patient.
 Determination of management (operative versus non-operative) should include all team members to ensure successful outcomes.
-For athletes, it is important to include the coaching and athletic training staff.17
+For athletes, it is important to include the coaching and athletic training staff.15

 Patient & family education

-Measurement of Treatment Outcomes including those that are impairment-based, activity participation-based and environmentally-based.
+Measurement of treatment outcomes including those that are impairment-based, activity participation-based and environmentally-based

-Outcome measures commonly used to assess ACJ injuries include:
+Outcome measures commonly used to assess ACJ injuries include

-• Disabilities of the Arm, Shoulder, Hand (DASH) Score
+- Disabilities of the Arm, Shoulder, Hand (DASH) Score

-• American Shoulder and Elbow Surgeons (ASES) Score
+- American Shoulder and Elbow Surgeons (ASES) Score

-• Constant Score
+- Constant Score

-• Simple Shoulder Test (SST) Score
+- Simple Shoulder Test (SST) Score

-• University of California Los Angeles (UCLA) Shoulder Score
+- University of California Los Angeles (UCLA) Shoulder Score

 Translation into Practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Cutting Edge/ Emerging and Unique Concepts and Practice
+Cutting Edge/Emerging and Unique Concepts and Practice

-• A single tendon, simultaneous reconstruction of the AC and CC ligaments may provide greater stability when compared to isolated CC reconstruction21
+- A single tendon, simultaneous reconstruction of the AC and CC ligaments may provide greater stability when compared to isolated CC reconstruction21

-• Prolotherapy (15% dextrose solution) may be an effective treatment option for ACJ arthropathy or moderate-to-severe acromial enthesopathy22
+- Prolotherapy (15% dextrose solution) may be an effective treatment option for ACJ arthropathy or moderate-to-severe acromial enthesopathy22

 Gaps in the Evidence-Based Knowledge